pvamos/sensor-protocol/README.md

 XX XX XX
 ```

-📌 Here, the first frame is used as fully as possible (4 sensor blocks).
-The leftover sensors (SHT41, AHT20, TMP117) go into the second frame.
-You could also add placeholder sensor blocks if more data is needed.
+📌 Here, the first frame includes **8 sensor blocks**, aiming for ~125 bytes of payload, and the second frame carries 2 more placeholder blocks.

 ---

-> These examples demonstrate how data can be encoded in a compact, extensible binary structure, and how multi-frame messages work with robust ECC per frame.
+> These examples demonstrate how data can be encoded in a compact, extensible binary structure, with one nearly-full primary frame and a second continuation frame, all protected by BCH error correction.